--My

 some directly inspired by those of the hellenic

-colonists who in their turn had been instructed
+colonists who in their turn had

-by Persian craftsmen.
-It’s useless to say that, beyond
+been instructed by Persian craftsmen.
+It’s useless

-small sporadic examples, currently this tradition is practically
+currently this tradition is practically extinct.

-its rich history and natural beauty San Giovanni in
+Despite its rich history and natural beauty

-Fiore today is in a state of economic and cultural
+San Giovanni in Fiore today is in a

-ruin, beacause of mass
+state of economic and cultural ruin, beacause of mass

-emigration, political degradation and the failure of traditional
+emigration, political degradation and the

---by
+--by Francesco

 |